Toshini29/thesis/README.md

 ## Running the Application
 ### Prerequisites & Setup
 This project requires Python.
 We recommend version 3.12, but support 3.10 and 3.11 as well.
 Further, git lfs is needed for cloning the example use case data.
+Further, for the textual knowledge importer, GPT is used.
+If you want to use this importer, please provide an `OPENAI_API_KEY` via the environment (e.g., through a `.env` file).

 First, clone this repository and navigate into the project folder.
 If you want to use the example use case data, please also run `git lfs pull`.<br>
 We strongly recommend to further set up and use a [virtual environment](https://docs.python.org/3/library/venv.html), e.g., with